mandymichael/variable-fonts-dev/src/site/posts/grow-decovar-demo.md

 {% block content %}
 ## Making the Grow Demo

+This was one of the first demos I created - my goal was to create a text effect that made it look like the text was "growing" without the need for SVG or canvas.

 Like all variable font effects this demo is only possible because {{ FontName }} contains the axis I need in order to create the "leafy" look.

 ### The HTML

+Before getting into the nitty gritty I highly recommend you read the [Getting Started](/getting-started) page, which covers the basics of using variable fonts.

 The basic animation with the variable font only requires one copy of the text, but in order to create the texture we are going to need an additional copy.